ferencfresz/poAI/README.md

 3. The script waits for a random amount of time between each translation to avoid overloading the OpenAI API.

 Note: This script uses the OpenAI API, which requires an API key.
 Be sure to use your own key and not share it with others.
+Please note that this script is experimental and is provided as-is.
+Use at your own risk and please report any issues or bugs to the author.